 Diagnosing TMJ can be a challenge.
 We utilize a scientific, high-tech approach called neuromuscular dentistry that produces verifiable, objective data that can guide treatment.
 The K-7 system allows us to gather comprehensive data about the function of your jaw.
 Amplified sound analysis, muscle tension measurements, and precise jaw tracking help determine the nature of your TMJ.
 We may also use imaging such as an MRI or CT scan to view your jaw tissues in detail.
 Kinetisense motion tracking allows us to see the impact of TMJ beyond your jaw.
 By taking detailed pictures of your body in motion and remaining still, this technology allows us to see how TMJ imbalance impacts the entire body.
 Because we collect this comprehensive suite of data, we can distinguish TMJ from other conditions with overlapping symptoms.

-There are many potential treatments for TMJ.
+There are many potential treatments for TMJ in Columbus, OH.
 Sometimes minor muscle massage using TENS (transcutaneous electric nerve stimulation) gives relief.
 Other times, this is simply a necessary step that helps us diagnose what’s really wrong with your bite.

 In many cases, correcting the bite can alleviate TMD.
 We may begin with temporary bite treatments, such as an orthotic or splint (similar to a sports mouth guard) that you wear at night.
 If you like the results but want to get rid of the splint, we might adjust the bite permanently using dental restorations or orthodontics.